The laptop does not start and says bootmgr is missing. Bootmgr is Missing or Compressed - what to do? Checking BIOS boot devices

 diskpart

-Look at the section the size of which is 100mb and determine which letter is assigned to it.
+Look at the partition size, which is 100MB, and determine which letter is assigned to it.

 exit

-2. Jump to the letter of the CD-ROM, first you must determine which letter is assigned to this partition:
+2. Go to the CD-ROM letter, first you must determine which letter is assigned to this partition:

-And the last step is to copy the bootmgr file to a disk with a volume of 100 MB:
+And the last step is to copy the bootmgr file to a disk with a capacity of 100 MB:

 copy bootmgr C:\

-As a result, an inscription should appear on the screen of your PC, indicating that one file was copied successfully.
+As a result, a message should appear on your PC screen indicating that one file was copied successfully.

-There are times when, when installing the system on a pre-partitioned disk, you will not be able to find or calculate the volume of the disk, which is 100 MB.
-Then you just need to copy the bootmgr file directly to the root of the system data drive.
-If you do not want to fool yourself with determining which disk your system is installed on, simply copy the file to all disks.
-For example, it might look like this:
+There are times when, when installing a system on a disk that has been previously divided into parts, you will not be able to find or calculate the disk’s capacity, which is 100 MB.
+Then you will just need to copy the bootmgr file directly to the root of the system data disk.
+If you don’t want to fool yourself with determining which disk your system is installed on, simply copy the file to all disks.
+An example might look like this:

 copy bootmgr D:\